elijahkinyamal/elijahkinyamal/README.md

 # 💫 About Me:
-I’m a web developer.
-I spend most of my time practically every day, experimenting with HTML, CSS, JavaScript, react, node.js and Mongo DB.
-I build websites that delight and inform.
+I’m a android developer.
+I spend most of my time practically every day, experimenting with JavaScript, reactnative, node.js and Java I build apps that delight and inform.
 I do it well.

 ## 🌐 Socials: